mmbman/Katagiri/1984-05-14-Awakening-of-Faith-Talk-9.md

 So let’s go to the new chapter, *The Mind in Terms of Phenomena*.

-First of all, I want to ask you: what is the phenomena like?
+First of all, I want to ask you: what is *phenomena* like?
 Can you say it simply?
 What is the characteristic of phenomena?
 What’s going on in the phenomenal world?

 **Someone:** It’s always changing.

 **Katagiri Roshi:** Changing.
 Good.
 Yes.
 That is really characteristic of phenomena.

-So the mind as phenomena means the mind as the world which is constantly changing, appearing and disappearing.
+So *the mind as phenomena* means the mind as the world which is constantly changing, appearing and disappearing.
 This is the mind as phenomena.

 So, why do many things change?
 What makes things change?